 Below is how I made Heidi’s brownies.
 It’s a half batch, and I baked it in a 9 inch square straight edge pan.
-I think a 9 inch pan with rounded edges or even an 8 inch pan would have been a better choice because my brownies were a bit thin, but I love the flavor.
+I think an 8 inch pan would have been a better choice because my brownies were a bit thin, but they were still very good.
 I wish they didn’t have half cup of butter, but if agave nectar is as healthful as the say it is, then the brownies have that going for them…..and of course there are the black beans, which you can taste if you try, but which go oddly well with the coffee and chocolate.
-If you like brownies and are interested in whole foods recipes or just want to try agave, I recommend this recipe.
+If you like brownies and are interested in whole foods recipes or just want to try agave, I recommend the recipe below.
 If you are willing to make an 11×18 inch pan, I’d say follow the recipe on Heidi’s page.
 If you halve it, you can use this one.
 If you use an 8 inch pan, shoot for the longer cook-time (40 minutes).
 Deeper brownies (as opposed to wider and thinner) usually take more time.

 This is a half batch version based on HS’s recipe.
 I did a few things differently in terms of technique,

 1 cup drained black beans, from a can – -rinsed

 1/2 cup walnuts, chopped

 1/2 tablespoon vanilla extract